Cray-HPE/docs-csm/operations/CSM_product_management/Perform_NCN_Personalization.md

    CFS.

 <a name="rerun_ncn_personalization"></a>
-## Procedure: Re-running NCN Personalization
+## Procedure: Re-Run NCN Personalization

 If no changes have been made to the configuration layers (such as a new layer, different playbook, or new commit made), but NCN personalization needs to be